daroczig/CEU-R-intro/README.md

 ggplot(diamonds, aes(cut)) + geom_bar()
 ```

+Regarding coding style, I highly suggest reading the [related chapter from Hadley Wickham's "Advanced R" book](http://adv-r.had.co.nz/Style.html).

-Optionals steps I highly suggest to do as well:
+Optional steps I highly suggest to do as well before attending the class if you plan to use `git`:

 4. Bookmark, watch or star this repository so that you can easily find it later
 5. Install `git` from https://git-scm.com/